Bleachlord/Hello-World/README.md

 # Hello-World
-This is my firdt repository
+This is my first repository
+I like videogames,movies,and playing bass